-If a qualified student has met with the instructor and a representative from the Office of Disability Services to determine what the reasonable, institutional, accommodations are, and the accommodation was denied, the student should:
+If a qualified student has met with the instructor and a representative from Disability Services to determine what reasonable institutional accommodations are and is denied the request they should.

-- 1. Contact the Office of Disability Services Coordinator.
-A joint meeting will be set up to establish and encourage a voluntary and informal resolution of complaints/grievances.
+1. Contact the DS Coordinator.
+A joint meeting will be set up to establish and encourage voluntary and informal resolution of complaints/grievances.
 All efforts should be taken to resolve the complaint formally.
-If the complaint cannot be resolved in a joint meeting with the student and instructor, the ODS coordinator will advise the student of the Student Services Complaint Form via Office of Equity and Inclusion website.
-All efforts should be taken to resolve the complaint informally. - 2.
-Complete the Grievance/Complaint Form.
-The form is submitted to the Office of Equity and Inclusion (OEI) for review and a decision will be made. - 3.
-If the concern is still not resolved, a student has the right to formally file a complaint with the Office of Civil Rights, Department of Justice or the Department of Education.
+If the complaint cannot be resolved in a joint meeting with the student and instructor, the DS coordinator will be advising the student of the Student Services Complaint Form.
+All efforts should be taken to resolve the complaint informally.

+2. Complete the Grievance/Complaint Form.
+The form is submitted to the Academic Accommodation Committee for review and a decision will be made.